elnatan3/EventiQ/README.md

 ## Real Inspiration

 2. Came from my college experience, how different event on campus used google forms to RSVP.
-This method was sometimes hard for me to remember to attend them.
+This method was sometimes hard for me to remind myself to attend them.
 3. In addition, I wish I had a place/hub where all the event I attended in college were stored in one place so I can look back on it.

 ## This app (SOLUTION)